About the service

 Why is measurement of growth important?

 Measurement of height and weight helps to ensure that children are growing properly.
 If they are unusually big or small there may be underlying medical conditions, or there may be problems getting them to eat a healthy diet.
-By measuring all children when they start school, advice on diet or referral for medical assessment can be arranged at an early stage.
+By measuring all children when they start school, advice on diet or referral for support on healthy lifestyle can be arranged at an early stage.

 What does growth measurement involve?